-Total income has decreased by 1.14% which is mainly due to a £0.451m reduction in dwelling rents.
-This reduction in income relates to the decision from Central Government to reduce rent values by 1% per annum, and also a reduction in the number of properties owned by the Council due to the Right to Buy scheme.
+Total income has iincreased by 0.02% which is due to a £0.352m reduction in dwelling rents offset by a £0.293m charge to capital.
+This reduction in income relates to the decision from Central Government to reduce rent values by 1% per annum and also a reduction in the number of properties owned by the Council due to the Right to Buy Scheme.